reactjs/react.dev/beta/src/content/blog/2023/03/16/introducing-react-dev.md

 ## Going all-in on modern React with Hooks {/*going-all-in-on-modern-react-with-hooks*/}

-When we released React Hooks in 2018, the docs assumed the reader is familiar with class components.
+When we released React Hooks in 2018, the Hooks docs assumed the reader is familiar with class components.
 This helped the community adopt Hooks very swiftly, but after a while the old docs failed to serve the new readers.
-With the old docs, you had to learn React twice: once with class components and then once again with Hooks.
+New readers had to learn React twice: once with class components and then once again with Hooks.

 **The new docs teach React with Hooks from the beginning.** The docs are divided in two main sections: